 To pull back the curtain a little bit, I’m an SEO professional, and I do freelance writing and SEO in my “free time” (more like, the time I create to be “free” because let’s face it, there is no free time for anyone with a job, kids, etc.).

 (If you don’t want to read this entire post, take this away: If you’re an entrepreneur or business owner who wants to grow your organic search presence (SEO), you must heavily invest in your blog and content creation.
-If you aren’t a writer, you need to become one, and I’m here to help coach you.
+If you aren’t a writer, you need to become one, or perhaps you struggle with getting in the writing mood.
+Either way, I’m here to help coach you.
 Hopefully the following will convince you of that fact.
 If not, and you disagree, email me or leave a comment below.)

 In my freelance work, I team up with a number of small businesses and entrepreneurs, helping them – through their website – grow their organic search presence.

 In 90% of those relationships, the process goes a little something like this:

 - Client wants core website (home, products/services, etc.) to rank for terms XYZ.